Golboojamshidi/Machine-Learning-Algorithm-Selection-for-pizza-Quality-Classification-with-PCA/README.md

 Understanding the interplay between dataset characteristics, dimensionality reduction, and algorithm performance is crucial for making informed decisions when choosing a machine learning model for a given dataset.
 Further exploration and experimentation may provide deeper insights into the factors contributing to the observed model performance changes.

-**How to Use:**

-Setup: To run the project, clone this repository to your local machine.
-Dependencies: Install the required dependencies using the requirements.txt file.
-Execution: Follow the instructions in the Jupyter Notebook Pizzadataset.ipynb to replicate the analysis and experiments.
-Documentation: [If you have provided documentation or additional resources, mention how to access them.]